nxthdr/risotto/README.md

 # Risotto

-Risotto 😋 is a BGP updates collector that gathers BGP updates from routers via the BMP protocol.
-This repository contains the Risotto collector application and the Risotto library.
+Risotto 😋 is a BGP collector that processes BMP protocol messages from routers and publishes updates to Kafka/Redpanda.
+This repository includes both the Risotto collector application and the Risotto library.

-The application streams the BGP updates to a Kafka topic, which can be consumed by other components downstream.
-The library provides all the necessary components to decode BMP messages and produce BGP updates.
+The collector application streams BGP updates to a Kafka topic, enabling downstream components to consume them.
+The library offers essential components for decoding BMP messages and generating BGP updates.

 ## State Management